-Put the beneficiaries' interests first.
-That means excluding all of your personal interests in the estate and carefully evaluating all transactions that might be considered conflicts of interest.

-Exercise reasonable care and skill that a person with good judgment would be expected to exercise in his or her own affairs.
+- 1. Put the beneficiaries' interests first.
+That means excluding all of your personal interests in the estate and carefully evaluating all transactions that might be considered conflicts of interest. - 2.
+Exercise reasonable care and skill that a person with good judgment would be expected to exercise in managing their own affairs. - 3.
 Handle general administrative duties of the estate or trust according to the document's terms and in accordance with state law.

-Be impartial and consider the interests of both current and remainder beneficiaries when making decisions related to the estate's assets.
-Your decisions and actions, including those related to beneficiary distributions, must be in accordance with the terms of the governing documents.
+- 4. Be impartial and consider the interests of both current and remainder beneficiaries when making decisions related to the estate's assets.
+Your decisions and actions, including those related to beneficiary distributions, must be in accordance with the terms of the governing documents. - 5.
 Inform beneficiaries about the estate or trust on a regular basis.
 This may include providing statements and additional information upon request.

-What About a Corporate Fiduciary?
+What about a corporate fiduciary?

-Another option that may help limit your legal exposure: Once you know you have been named the executor or trustee in an estate plan, ask the friend or loved one who named you whether he or she has named a corporate fiduciary as well.
-A corporate fiduciary is a bank or trust company that works with the executor or trustee to manage estate- or trustrelated tasks.
+Another option that may help limit your legal exposure: Once you know you have been named the executor or trustee in an estate plan, ask the friend or loved one who named you whether they named a corporate fiduciary as well.
+A corporate fiduciary is a bank or trust company that works with the executor or trustee to manage estate- or trust-related tasks.
 Having an experienced financial professional on your team may help you avoid potential mistakes.